jorgemorenooz/clinical-trials-explorer/README.md

 ## 1️⃣ Phase 1: Design & Planning

-### ✅ Step 1: MVP Scope for Clinical Trials Explorer
+### ✅ Phase 1: MVP Scope for Clinical Trials Explorer
 - Users can create, read, update, and delete simulated clinical trial entries via a REST API.
 - The backend provides a RESTful interface, exposing clinical trial data in a structured JSON format.
 - The system can fetch and display real clinical trials from ClinicalTrials.gov using their public API.